Born in Buenos Aires, Argentina (1962) to a Cuban mother and Argentinean father, she currently lives and works in Paris, France,

 “I cannot say, like most artists do, that I loved drawing since I was a child.
 I remember having a hard time during art lessons at school.
 Maybe having an incredibly art-gifted brother was sort of traumatic for me… maybe I wanted to excel in other subjects like maths or languages because this was what “brilliant girls” did.
 Art came to me in my late forties, with this freedom that comes late in life, when we have understood that it is time to show who we really are, what we want… when we no longer care what people think about us.
 I love being “an emerging artist in her fifties” .
 It’s a new challenge for a new generation of women that bloom at an age when their predecessors started waning.
 I would like to make a statement, breaking old codes and cliches that say that you must become an artist in your younger years.
 Now I breathe art, I eat art, I sleep art!
 I would love that my work could become a testimony for a new generation of women!”

 Her work explores our times.
-She is currently working on two axes:
+She is currently working on three axes:

 - Je pose, donc je suis ( I pose, therefore I exist) Our individualistic, pleasure-driven existence seems to be justified only as part of the “posing culture” on social media.
-For this series of grand format portraits, her “muses” are not established fashion icons but just unknown young people striving for their fleeting moment of glory on Instagram.
+For this series of grand format portraits, her “muses” are not established fashion icons but just unknown young people striving for their fleeting moment of glory on Instagram, creating a performance of “self”.
 The models thus reveal their feelings: self-possession, doubt, this assertiveness that comes to them feeling the power of their beauty, but they all share a common certainty: the awareness that their “fame” is short-lived, and that they are as fragile as sitting ducks.
+This “visually promiscuous” series scrutinizes the performative aspect of our lives, and also, the voyeuristic aspect of how we are experiencing other people.

 - (Previously, portraits linked to literary works of English Literature Classics, embodying personal imagery or collective symbolism.
 They reflect her ever-lasting love for books and her former career as an English teacher.